 Rainforest Alliance certification comes with many benefits for companies.
 We provide systems to trace and verify certified products throughout the supply chain.
 We develop certification policies and standards, manage a certification database and a quality control system for certification bodies, and manage complaints and appeals.
 We offer field training and technical support to farmers, and we engage in advocacy activities to encourage sustainable government policies and programs.
 We also promote the Rainforest Alliance certification seal in the marketplace, measure its impact, and create communications tools to raise public awareness and support companies in their marketing efforts.

-There are five costs for companies, when applicable:
+There are four costs for companies, when applicable:

-- The Sustainability Differential (SD), which is the premium price paid to farmers by their buyers to reward them for implementing more sustainable farming practices and achieving certification.
-This amount is on top of the market price of the commodity in question and irrespective of any other (quality) premiums and differentials.
+- The Sustainability Differential (SD), which is the cash premium price paid to farmers by their buyers to reward them for implementing more sustainable farming practices and achieving certification.
+This amount is negotiable (except in cocoa, where a minimum of 70 US$ per MT of cocoa bean is applicable), paid on top of the market price of the commodity in question and irrespective of any other (quality) premiums and differentials.

-- The Sustainability Investment, which is an investment that buyers of Rainforest Alliance certified agricultural products make to help farmers meet the Rainforest Alliance certification requirements.
+- The Sustainability Investment (SI), which is an investment that buyers of Rainforest Alliance certified agricultural products make to help farmers meet and maintain the Rainforest Alliance certification requirements.
+This amount is negotiable (except in fresh fruits, where a fixed value of 5.50 US$ per MT is applicable).

 - A volume-based royalty to the Rainforest Alliance, once in each supply chain, based on the volume of certified goods purchased.
 The Rainforest Alliance License Agreement General Terms & Conditions outline the total amount of the royalty per certified product, how it is collected, and at which point in the supply chain it is invoiced.
 Royalties are applicable whenever companies claim that a crop is purchased from a Rainforest Alliance Certified farm or sell it “as certified”.
 This happens whether the claim is on a product, on packaging, in a contract or invoice, or on promotional materials on or off line, regardless of whether our seal or other marks are used.